andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 </p>
 </div>

-I'll use that last little tidbit to fling a lasso 'round the horns of the runaway steer that this story has become.
-Because the song that precedes Adkins's in our performance was sung by none other than Ronnie Milsap.
+Because the song that precedes *Honky Tonk Badonkadonk* in our performance was sung by none other than Ronnie Milsap.
 Originally penned by Burt Bacharach, the song *Any Day Now*, opens Milsap's 1982 album *Inside*.
+In a stark juxtaposition to Adkins's objectifying anthem, *Any Day Now* pokes at that raw nerve deep in your gut

+a relationship on the rocks and a sweetie who's gonna break your heart.
-In a stark juxtaposition to Adkins's objectifying anthem, Milsap tenderly sings about that hollow feeling deep down in your gut when you know your sweetheart is about to break your heart,
+Milsap tenderly sings about that hollow feeling deep down in your gut when you know your sweetheart is about to break your heart,